Alex Stein (judge)

-Alex Stein (אָלֵכְּס שְׁטַיין; born 27 October 1957) is an Israeli jurist who currently serves as a Justice on the Supreme Court of Israel and a former law professor.
+Alex Stein (אָלֵכְּס שְׁטַיין; born 27 October 1957) is an Israeli jurist who has served as a justice of the Supreme Court of Israel since 2018.
+He is considered to be a conservative justice and one of the most prominent legal scholars in Israel.

 Early life and education

-Stein was born to a Jewish family in the Soviet Union and immigrated to Israel with his family in 1973.
-He completed his high school studies at the Leo Baeck Education Center in Haifa, and was drafted into the Israel Defense Forces in 1976, serving in the C4I Corps.
+Alex Stein was born to a Jewish family in Chișinău, Soviet Union in 1957.
+He immigrated to Israel with his family in 1973.
+He completed his high school studies at the Leo Baeck School in Haifa, and was drafted into the Israel Defense Forces in 1976, serving in the C4I Corps.
 He participated in Operation Litani and the 1982 Lebanon War.

-After being discharged, he studied law at the Hebrew University of Jerusalem, earning an LLB in 1983 and an LLM in 1987.
-He later studied at University College London and earned PhD in law from the University of London in 1990.
+After being discharged, he studied law at the Hebrew University of Jerusalem, earning a Bachelor of Laws in 1983 and a Master of Laws in 1987.
+He later studied at University College London and earned a Doctor of Philosophy in law from the University of London in 1990.
 He clerked for Rachel Sukar, head of the Criminal Litigation Department in the Attorney General's Office, from 1982 to 1983, then for Supreme Court Justice Menachem Elon from 1983 to 1984.